Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 Were you overcharged on your car finance?
 You could be owed thousands.

-A large number of vehicle customers acquired Black Horse financed automobiles without realising they paid high-interest amounts.
+A large number of vehicle customers acquired Black Horse-financed automobiles without realising they paid high-interest amounts.
 Borrowers ended up paying excessive payments because Black Horse used hidden fees together with secret commission arrangements.
 This is why consumers could be eligible for large amounts of refund money.

 Can I Claim Against Black Horse Finance?